philipdarke/reproducible-actuarial-work/docs/exercise5.md

 knitr::opts_knit$set(root.dir= normalizePath('..'))
 ```

-You can import the results of analysis by adding a chunk linking to the script you wish to import, for example `source("src/analysis.R")`, and then refer to the variables and plots in the document.
+You can import the results of analysis to a R Markdown document by adding a chunk to run the script you wish to import (for this example `source("src/analysis.R")`).
+You then refer directly to the variables and plots in the analysis script when writing the document.

 This is the key to linking your analysis directly to the report.
 The example report below shows how this works.

 ### Creating the document